 57. Use the Kettlebells

-The kettlebells, the cannonball-like weight with a handle, are one of the best training tools you need to add to your workouts if you want to get a leaner, stronger body without spending endless hours in the gym.
+The kettlebells, the cannonball-like weight with a handle, are one of the best training tools to add to your workouts if you want to get a leaner, stronger body without spending endless hours in the gym.

 Here is a simple workout routine to try: